-The size of your mudroom will determine the dimensions for a bench.
-In general, 36 – 48 inch long and 14 – 17 inches deep with room to spare!
+The size of your mudroom will determine the dimensions of a bench.
+In general, 36 – 48 inches long and 14 – 17 inches deep with room to spare!

 What is a good angle for a bench back?

 The preferred seat back angle for comfort is 15 degrees.
-This was confirmed in a study of college students who also reported that VDT operators usually prefer 13 to 15 degree backward inclines at work stations where they can reduce the pressure on their intervertebral discs
+This was confirmed in a study of college students who reported that VDT operators usually prefer 13 to 15-degree backward inclines at workstations where they can reduce the pressure on their intervertebral discs.

 Can You Place a Mudroom Bench in a Closet?